 - Ceren Mutus Toprakseven, 'Shared Responsibility in the context of Extraterritorialised/Privatised Migration Controls'

-My research explores the relationship between art work and visions of global publics.
-At present, I am especially interested in art-centred public engagement, and am actively looking for collaborators in the art world.
-Please contact me at firstname.lastname@example.org for more information.
+Dr Roele's research explores the relationship between art work and visions of global publics.
+At present, she is especially interested in art-centred public engagement, and is actively looking for collaborators in the art world.
+Please contact her at email@example.com for more information.